 Where does your blood go?

 To remind you how much your donation matters, we like to share stories of local patients who have been helped by Stanford Blood Center donors.
-This month's feature story is about a young couple that lives in Santa Cruz.
+This month's feature story is about a happy little boy who overcame cancer.

 Read more patient stories here.